-Background: In recent years spinach growers in the European Union (EU) and the USA have been confronted with outbreaks of downy mildew on spinach cultivars that, in the past, were resistant to this disease.
+Background: Spinach downy mildew is caused by the obligate, oomycete pathogen Peronospora effusa, formerly known as Peronospora farinosa f. sp. spinaciae.
+Spinach growers in the European Union (EU) and the USA have been confronted with outbreaks of downy mildew on spinach cultivars that, in the past, were resistant to this disease.
 Investigations showed that the cultivars grown had not changed, so it was concluded that the pathogen had overcome resistance in these cultivars through formation of new isolates or races.
-Until recently, four races of spinach downy mildew were known to exist in the USA and EU.
-The name 'race 5' was introduced for the new strains that overcame resistance of cultivars formerly considered resistant to the disease.
-In time, a second new race was identified and called 'race 6'.
-However, comparison between strains of the races in the USA and EU showed that US races 5 and 6 were not identical to EU races 5 and 6, resulting in a confusing situation.
+Since the early 2000s, the number of new P. effusa races identified has substantially increased.

+Comparison between isolates in the USA and EU showed that US races 5 and 6 were not identical to EU races 5 and 6, resulting in a confusing situation.
 Confusion and uncertainty developed among growers and seed companies.

-Seed companies from the Netherlands set up a cooperative effort with Naktuinbouw (General Netherlands Inspection Service for Horticulture) and researchers from the University of Arkansas (Jim Correll) and the University of California (Steven Koike) to address this problem.
-Based on the current system for downy mildew race classification using genetic information provided by spinach breeders, a differential set of spinach lines, cultivars and F1 hybrids was developed for identifying races of the spinach downy mildew pathogen.
+Thus, seed companies from the Netherlands set up a cooperative effort with Naktuinbouw (General Netherlands Inspection Service for Horticulture) and researchers from the University of Arkansas (Jim Correll) and the University of California (Steven Koike) to address this problem.
+A system was developed for race classification the spinach downy mildew pathogen using a differential set of spinach cultivars and F1 hybrids.
 Using this set, new downy mildew isolates from all over the world were tested at Naktuinbouw.